 For the fat, I used coconut oil, but butter, ghee or olive oil works fine too.
 Really, whatever type of fat you want.
 But, I must say that butter is my favorite and the most traditional.
 Any type of milk should work, such as coconut milk or almond milk.

-When I use the coconut milk from the can, it’s thick and can make your biscuits dense, so when I use full-fat canned coconut milk, I generally use 1/2 coconut milk to 1/2 cup water to make it a better consistency (think of it as skim coconut milk).
+When I use the coconut milk from the can, it’s thick and can make your biscuits dense, so I generally use 1/2 parts milk to 1/2 parts water to make it a better consistency (think of it as skim coconut milk).
 Also, instead of the milk and vinegar, you can use equal parts buttermilk.

 Try these gluten-free cheddar biscuits and let me know how you like them.
 After not being able to eat biscuits at Red Lobster for a long time, I am really delighted to be able to make these and eat them.
 I really missed them.